Ucas Extra explained

 Our course pages and university profiles contain lots of information to help you find one that suits you, including full descriptions of the course content and modules, what students think, typical employment outcomes and more.

-Also, you can't change your personal statement, which they can also see.
-So if you've decided to apply for a different course, it's a good idea to get in touch with your preferred university or college directly.
+Also, you can't change your personal statement in your Hub, which they can also see.
+So if you've decided to apply for a completely different course, it's a good idea to let your preferred university or college know that you've changed your mind about the course you want to do and offer to send them an updated personal statement directly.

 ‘I’ve got an offer’Great news!
-You'll need to reply to it by the date shown in Track.
-If you accept it, you won’t be able to apply anywhere else, so make sure you’re happy with your decision.
+You'll need to reply to it by the date shown in Ucas Hub.
+If you accept it you won’t be able to apply anywhere else, so make sure you’re happy with your decision.

 ‘I’ve been unsuccessful’If you decline an offer or your application is unsuccessful, you can still apply for another course through Extra (time permitting).